Valirius/n8n-install_deb/README.md

 ✅ **[Caddy](https://caddyserver.com/), [Postgres](https://www.postgresql.org/), and [Redis](https://redis.io/)** - Core services for web proxy, database, and caching, which are always included.

-The installer also makes the following powerful open-source tools **available for you to select and deploy** via an interactive wizard during setup:
+The installer also makes the following powerful open-source tools **available for you to select and deploy** via an interactive wizard during setup (✅ = currently enabled, ⬜ = available but not enabled):

 ✅ [**n8n**](https://n8n.io/) - A low-code platform with over 400 integrations and advanced AI components to automate workflows.

-✅ [**ComfyUI**](https://github.com/comfyanonymous/ComfyUI) - A powerful, node-based UI for Stable Diffusion workflows.
+⬜ [**ComfyUI**](https://github.com/comfyanonymous/ComfyUI) - A powerful, node-based UI for Stable Diffusion workflows.
 Build and run image-generation pipelines visually, with support for custom nodes and extensions.

 ✅ [**Crawl4ai**](https://github.com/unclecode/crawl4ai) - A flexible web crawler designed for AI, enabling you to extract data from websites for your projects.

-✅ [**Docling**](https://github.com/docling-project/docling-serve) - Universal document converter that transforms PDF, DOCX, PPTX, XLSX, HTML, and images into clean Markdown or JSON.
+⬜ [**Docling**](https://github.com/docling-project/docling-serve) - Universal document converter that transforms PDF, DOCX, PPTX, XLSX, HTML, and images into clean Markdown or JSON.
 Features advanced PDF parsing, OCR support, and a REST API with optional web UI.
 Perfect for document processing in n8n workflows.

-✅ [**Dify**](https://dify.ai/) - An open-source AI application development platform that provides comprehensive LLMOps capabilities, including workflow management, prompt engineering, RAG pipelines, and AI agent orchestration.
+⬜ [**Dify**](https://dify.ai/) - An open-source AI application development platform that provides comprehensive LLMOps capabilities, including workflow management, prompt engineering, RAG pipelines, and AI agent orchestration.
 Perfect for building production-ready AI applications.

-✅ [**Flowise**](https://flowiseai.com/) - A no-code/low-code AI agent builder that complements n8n perfectly, allowing you to create sophisticated AI applications with ease.
+⬜ [**Flowise**](https://flowiseai.com/) - A no-code/low-code AI agent builder that complements n8n perfectly, allowing you to create sophisticated AI applications with ease.

-✅ [**Gost**](https://github.com/go-gost/gost) - Versatile HTTP/HTTPS proxy for routing AI service outbound traffic through a central proxy point
+⬜ [**Gost**](https://github.com/go-gost/gost) - Versatile HTTP/HTTPS proxy for routing AI service outbound traffic through a central proxy point

-✅ [**Gotenberg**](https://gotenberg.dev/) - A stateless API for converting HTML, Markdown, Word, Excel, and other documents to PDF, PNG, or JPEG.
+⬜ [**Gotenberg**](https://gotenberg.dev/) - A stateless API for converting HTML, Markdown, Word, Excel, and other documents to PDF, PNG, or JPEG.
 Available only within the Docker network for internal use by n8n workflows and other services.

 ✅ [**Grafana**](https://grafana.com/) - An open-source platform for visualizing monitoring data, helping you understand system performance at a glance.

 ✅ [**Langfuse**](https://langfuse.com/) - An open-source platform to help you observe and understand how your AI agents are performing, making it easier to debug and improve them.

-✅ [**Letta**](https://docs.letta.com/) - An open-source agent server and SDK that can be connected to various LLM API backends (OpenAI, Anthropic, Ollama, etc.), enabling you to build and manage AI agents.
+⬜ [**Letta**](https://docs.letta.com/) - An open-source agent server and SDK that can be connected to various LLM API backends (OpenAI, Anthropic, Ollama, etc.), enabling you to build and manage AI agents.

-✅ [**LightRAG**](https://github.com/HKUDS/LightRAG) - A simple and fast graph-based Retrieval-Augmented Generation system with automatic knowledge graph extraction, dual-level retrieval mechanisms, and incremental updates.
+⬜ [**LightRAG**](https://github.com/HKUDS/LightRAG) - A simple and fast graph-based Retrieval-Augmented Generation system with automatic knowledge graph extraction, dual-level retrieval mechanisms, and incremental updates.
 Supports multiple storage backends (PostgreSQL, Neo4j, JSON) and embedding models.

-✅ [**LibreTranslate**](https://docs.libretranslate.com/) - Self-hosted translation API (50+ languages).
+⬜ [**LibreTranslate**](https://docs.libretranslate.com/) - Self-hosted translation API (50+ languages).

 ✅ [**Neo4j**](https://neo4j.com/) - A graph database management system that allows you to model, store, and query data as a network of nodes and relationships.